thecodeorigin/nuxt-dynamic-pages/README.md

 # Use the project

-## As usual, you do the project with the following folders:
-- assets
-Custom your CSS by making change to ~/assets/scss/main.scss Custom your bootstrap-vue by making change to ~/assets/scss/bootstrap-vue/...
-- common
-Contain your common components, which are used anywhere
-- components
-Contains project's components
-- constants
-Contains global variables added by inject()
-Use this.$variable to retrieve them
-- data
-Contains exported seeded data
-- layout
-Contains project's layout
--locales
-Contains project's language files, see README.md in here for more!
-- middleware
-Contains project's middleware
-- pages
-Contains project's pages
-- plugins
-Contains project's plugin files
-- static
-Contains project's static files
-- store
-Contains project's VueX Store, seperated into 4 files for cleaner code and control more easily (instead of index.js)
-- templates
-Contains pages' templates
-- utils
-Contains project's utility files including: bus.js for Event Bus, use this.$bus.$on and this.$bus.$emit utils.js for global functions use this.$function_name()
+## assets
+- Custom your CSS by making change to ~/assets/scss/main.scss
+- Custom your bootstrap-vue by making change to ~/assets/scss/bootstrap-vue/...
+## common
+- Contain your common components, which are used anywhere
+## components
+- Contains project's components
+## constants
+- Contains global variables added by inject()
+- Use this.$variable to retrieve them
+## data
+- Contains exported seeded data
+## layout
+- Contains project's layout
+## locales
+- Contains project's language files, see README.md in here for more!
+## middleware
+- Contains project's middleware
+## pages
+- Contains project's pages
+## plugins
+- Contains project's plugin files
+## static
+- Contains project's static files
+## store
+- Contains project's VueX Store, seperated into 4 files for cleaner code and control more easily (instead of index.js)
+## templates
+- Contains pages' templates
+## utils
+- Contains project's utility files including:
+- bus.js for Event Bus, use this.$bus.$on and this.$bus.$emit
+- utils.js for global functions use this.$function_name()

 ## Build Setup